Updated: July 19th 2022

 Generally speaking, fans, whether referring to furnace blowers or ceiling fans, keep air moving in the house.
 When air is stagnant or still, that’s known as stratification, and it doesn’t make for a very comfortable home.
 Fans keep the air from stratifying by pulling lighter, warmer air up and pushing cooler, heavier air down.

 During the summer in Central Iowa, the upstairs of your home is going to be warmer than the main level and the basement will be cooler still.
-If you keep the furnace blower running, it will keep the air moving and circulating throughout the house.
+If you keep the thermostat fan function set to “ON”, the fan on your HVAC unit will run continuously, which helps regulate indoor temperature and humidity levels by keeping the air moving inside the home.
 This will hopefully help limit those temperature extremes on each level.

 Evaporate discomfort with fans